csiro-fair/marimba/docs/pipeline.md

 ### Implementing the `_import` Method

 The `_import` method is responsible for bringing raw data into a Marimba Collection.
-A common pattern for handling imports involves recursively searching through all files in the `source_path` and selectively importing them into the Collection based on specified criteria.
+A common pattern for handling data importing involves recursively searching through all files in the `source_path` and selectively importing them into the Collection based on specified criteria.